ycpcs/cs482-spring2019/assign/assign02.md

 title: "Assignment 2: Milestone 1"
 ---

-Due: Monday, Feb 12th in class
+Due: Monday, Feb 25th in class (Projects other than Radio Telescope)

+Due: Wednesday, Feb 27th in class (Radio Telescope Project)

 # Your task